theautumn/panel_gen/README.md

 Usage
 -----
 Setting up Asterisk and a channel bank is way beyond the scope of this readme so lets assume you've somehow managed to do that without losing all your marbles.

+There are two ways to run panel_gen:
+* as a standalone application
+* as a systemd service

+Running the program as a standalone application will give you a nice curses UI, and accepts command line arguments outlined below.
+The application currently needs to be run with `sudo` in order to grab channel information from Asterisk.
+This will change when I get around to fixing it.
+The standalone application does not run the HTTP server, so all control must be done through passing arguments in to it.

-It should be possible to grab the code, install the libraries, and run just <code>python panel_gen.py</code> as user 'asterisk', and have everything work out fine, (although you will have to edit the DAHDI group, and switch classes to suit your needs).
-There are command line arguments that have been mostly tested to work, but I can't make any guarantees that they won't blow something up in the process.
+The command line arguments have been mostly tested to work, but I can't make any guarantees that they won't blow something up in the process.
 Run <code>python panel_gen.py --help</code> to see them.
 I'll paste them here as well:

 ```
 usage: panel_gen.py [-h] [-a lines] [-d] [-l line] [-o [switch]] [-t switch]